versx/ChuckDeviceController/src/Plugins/README.md

   * Copy any Mvc Views to the `src/ChuckDeviceConfigurator/bin/debug/plugins/[PluginName]/Views/[controller]/` folder.
   * Copy any Razor Pages to the `src/ChuckDeviceConfigurator/bin/debug/plugins/[PluginName]/Pages/[controller]/` folder.
   * Copy any static files and folders in the `wwwroot` folder to the `src/ChuckDeviceConfigurator/bin/debug/plugins/[PluginName]/wwwroot` folder.
-  * Copy any other files the plugin requires or depends on (i.e. config files, dataset files, etc) other than any `ChuckDeviceController*.dll` libraries to the `src/ChuckDeviceConfigurator/bin/debug/plugins/[PluginName]/` folder.
+  * Copy any other files the plugin requires or depends on (i.e. config files, dataset files, etc) other than any `ChuckDeviceController*.dll` libraries to the `src/ChuckDeviceConfigurator/bin/debug/plugins/[PluginName]` folder.
-- Alternatively you can set an `OnPostBuild` build event in Visual Studio for the plugin to execute the `script/copy.sh` or `script/copy.bat` script which will copy the necessary files automatically each successful build.
+- **Alternatively:** You can set an `OnPostBuild` build event in Visual Studio for the plugin to execute the `scripts/copy.sh` or `scripts/copy.bat` script which will copy the necessary files automatically each successful build.

 - **Notes:** Plugin assemblies (`.dll` files) can contain multiple plugin implementations.
 Although, limiting plugins to one per assembly is recommended for easier maintenance and decoupling.
 Otherwise, if the two or more plugins heavily depend/reference each other, combining them into one assembly file would be the better alternative solution.

-- **Important:** When copying the compiled plugin, if you referenced any ChuckDeviceController libraries (other than `ChuckDeviceController.Plugin.dll` or `ChuckDeviceController.Common.dll`), do not include them in the `./bin/debug/plugins/[PluginName]` folder.
+- **Important:** When copying the compiled plugin, if you referenced any ChuckDeviceController libraries (including `ChuckDeviceController.Plugin.dll`), do not include them in the `./bin/debug/plugins/[PluginName]` folder.
 This will instruct the plugin to load the referenced libraries that the host application is using.
 Rather than the ones local within the plugin's AppDomain, which will cause plenty of headaches as versx has already gone through. :)

 <hr>